 Without an adult to mandate "fair and equal" rules and turns, kids quickly learn that they must act as their own allies in order to get a fair shake during play.
 This is where the seeds of assertiveness are planted.
-This adult-free play naturally gives rise to precious opportunities to practice negotiation and compromise, helping to equip children with the confidence to advocate for themselves in the future.
+This adult-free play naturally gives rise to precious opportunities to practice negotiation and compromise.
+In turn, this helps equip children with the confidence to advocate for themselves in the future.

 When children are small, it can be hard for them to understand why everyone doesn't want to play the same way.
-As they grow older, they begin to understand that other people perceive, think and feel in different ways than they do.
+As they grow older, they begin to understand that other people perceive, think, and feel in different ways.
 Both creative fantasy play and social play are facilitators of this cognitive development.
-During creative play, children take on more specific roles and embrace the viewpoints, characteristics and behaviors of the role they are inhabiting, displaying an understanding of externalized experiences had by others.
+During creative play, children take on more specific roles and embrace the viewpoints, characteristics, and behaviors of the role they are inhabiting, displaying an understanding of externalized experiences had by others.
 This influences their ability to empathize, imagining how they might react to an event or emotion if they took someone else's place.

 The natural conflicts that arise when kids play on their own give them an opportunity to put these skills into action, learning even more about the complex differences that can exist between peers and how to navigate and resolve them if needed.
 A literature review published by Play England delved into the consequences of the absence of play, noting that it's a significant factor in influencing children's ability to see the point of view of others, an essential social skill.